brain-ambani/alx-low_level_programming/0x01-variables_if_else_while/README.md

 # Variabls, if else and while

 ##### Project done during Full Stack Software Engineering studies at Alx Africa.
-It aims to learn about what is entry point, basics commands (puts, printf, putchar), compilation process with gcc in C language.
+It aims to learn about arithmetic operators, relational operators, boolean operators, comments, declaring variables and loops in C

 ### Files
 The following files are scripts and programs written in C: